-As the managing agency of Syndicate 2121, ASML has maintained a strategy of steadily growing the syndicate with capacity increasing from £340 million in 2018 to £600 million in 2021.
+As the managing agency of Syndicate 2121, ASML has maintained a strategy of steadily growing the syndicate with capacity increasing from £340 million in 2018 to £660 million in 2022.
 The growth strategy is achieved by the selective addition over the years of new classes of business to complement the existing portfolio as well as continued organic growth in a number of areas.

 The syndicate underwrites a broad cross section of classes including marine, property, energy and utility on predominantly a short tail basis; and financial lines, casualty, marine and energy liability and elements of the UK insurance and specialty classes with longer tail characteristics.
-The syndicate underwrites business on a global basis: from London; via a service company in Singapore, AUA, which has two branch offices in Australia; and also by way of participating on the Lloyd's China Platform in Shanghai through a division of LICCL.
+The syndicate underwrites business on a global basis: from London and via a service company in Singapore, AUA, which has two branch offices in Australia.
+Until late 2021 the syndicate also underwrote business from China by way of participating on the Lloyd's China Platform in Shanghai through a division of LICCL.

-In 2018 ASML established a Special Purpose Arrangement, Syndicate 6134, to be managed alongside Syndicate 2121.
+ASML also manages a Special Purpose Arrangement, Syndicate 6134, which operates alongside Syndicate 2121.
 Syndicate 6134, sponsored and capitalised by the Hannover Re group, underwrites quota share reinsurances of business written by Syndicate 2121 as the host syndicate.
 Syndicate 2121 retains at least 10% of the business introduced by the sponsor.

 A strategy of growth has also been adopted in respect of Syndicate 6134.
-In 2018 the syndicate underwrote gross net written premium of £22.2 million across specific classes of business within the underwriting capability of the host syndicate.
-This increased to £32.6 million and £100.9 million for the 2019 and 2020 years of account respectively.
-For the 2021 year of account the expectation is that Syndicate 6134 will underwrite £66.3 million of gross net premium.
-The reduction in gross net written premium, over that written in 2020, reflects a realignment of certain classes of business as between Syndicate 6134 and Syndicate 2121 as the host syndicate.
+In 2019 the syndicate underwrote gross net written premium of £34.4 million across specific classes of business within the underwriting capability of the host syndicate.
+This increased to £111.8 million and £64.9 million for the 2020 and 2021 years of account respectively.
+For the 2022 year of account the expectation is that Syndicate 6134 will underwrite £76.5 million of gross net premium.
 Syndicate 2121 receives an overriding commission in respect of these arrangements.
 The quota share contracts are being underwritten on a funds withheld basis although amounts may be advanced if needed to enable Syndicate 6134 to finance its standalone obligations.